Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-4/readme.md

 - [Problem 2](problem_2.md) (40pt)
 - [Problem 3](problem_3.md) (30pt)
 - [Problem 4](problem_4.md) (10pt)
 - Extra credit: Beat Parkinson’s law!
-To encourage a good habit of not waiting till the last day to start work, 10pt extra points if all work done one day ahead of the deadline (no newer commits than 5/16 11:59pm PDT).
+To encourage a good habit of not waiting till the last day to start working on the homework, **10pt extra points if all work done one day ahead of the deadline (no newer commits than 5/16 11:59pm PDT)*.

 ### Code Repo ###